Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

 \subsection{Related work}

 We survey related work, discuss work subsequent to our initial conference publication~\citep{balcan2023bicriteria}, and briefly compare the present paper to our initial publication.

 \paragraph{Side information in mechanism design} Various mechanism design settings have been studied under the assumption that some form of public side information is available. \citet{munoz2017revenue} study single-item (unlimited supply) single-bidder posted-price auctions with bid predictions. \citet{devanur2016sample} study the sample complexity of (single-parameter) auctions when the mechanism designer receives a distinguishing signal for each bidder.
 More generally, the active field of \emph{algorithms with predictions} aims to improve the quality of classical algorithms when machine-learning predictions about the solution are available~\citep{mitzenmacher2022algorithms}.
 There have been recent explicit connections of this paradigm to settings with strategic agents~\citep{agrawal2022learning, gkatzelis2022improved, balkanski2022strategyproof,banerjee2022online}.
 Most related to our work,~\citet{xu2022mechanism} study auctions for the sale of a (single copy of a) single item when the mechanism designer receives point predictions on the bidders' values.
 Unlike our approach, they focus on \emph{deterministic} modifications of a second-price auction.
 An important drawback of determinism is that revenue guarantees do not decay continuously as prediction quality degrades.
-For agents with values in $[1,H]$ there is an error threshold after which, in the worst case, only a $1/H$-fraction of revenue can be guaranteed (a vacuous guarantee not even competitive with a vanilla second-price auction). \citet{xu2022mechanism} prove that such a revenue drop is unavoidable by deterministic mechanisms.
+For agents with values in $[1,H]$ there is an error threshold after which, in the worst case, only a $1/H$-fraction of revenue can be guaranteed (a vacuous guarantee not even competitive with VCG---in contrast we provide worst case robustness guarantees that are competitive with VCG, and even better in some cases). \citet{xu2022mechanism} prove that such a revenue drop is unavoidable by deterministic mechanisms.
 Finally, our setting is distinct from, but similar to in spirit, work that uses public attributes for market segmentation to improve revenue~\citep{balcan2005mechanism,balcan2020efficient}.

 \paragraph{Welfare-revenue tradeoffs in auctions} Welfare and revenue relationships in Bayesian auctions have been widely studied since the seminal work of~\citet{bulow1996auctions}.
 Welfare-revenue tradeoffs for second-price auctions with reserve prices in the single item setting have been quantified~\citep{hartline2009simple,daskalakis2011simple}, with some approximate understanding of the Pareto frontier~\citep{diakonikolas2012efficiency}. \citet{anshelevich2016pricing} study welfare-revenue tradeoffs in large markets,~\citet{aggarwal2009efficiency} study the efficiency of revenue-optimal mechanisms, and~\citet{abhishek2010efficiency} study the efficiency loss of revenue-optimal mechanisms.